-It is not necessary to find written evidence of anticompetitive practices for a determination that a contravention of Article 101 of the TFEU has occurred; parallel market behaviour between companies may be enough to evidence a breach of Article 101 if it can be determined that companies have knowingly substituted practical cooperation between them for the risks of competition.
-This issue arose in the Commission's investigation into price signalling in the liner shipping industry.
-This investigation was initiated as a result of the Commission's concerns that the industry practice of publishing intended future rate increases could have contravened the Article 101 prohibition.
-Following its investigation, the Commission adopted a decision in July 2016 that did not conclude that the conduct investigated infringed competition law, but required the carriers under investigation to adhere to legally binding commitments related to price announcements for a period of three years.6
+It is not necessary to find written evidence of anticompetitive practices for a determination that a contravention of Article 101 of the TFEU has occurred; parallel market behaviour between companies may be enough to evidence a breach if it can be determined that companies have knowingly substituted practical cooperation between them for the risks of competition.
+This issue arose in the Commission's investigation into price signalling in the liner shipping industry, which was initiated as a result of the Commission's concerns that the industry practice of publishing intended future rate increases could have contravened the Article 101 prohibition.
+Following its investigation, the Commission adopted a decision in July 2016 that did not conclude that the conduct investigated infringed competition law, but required the carriers under investigation to adhere to legally binding commitments in respect of price announcements for three years.6

 Article 101(3) of the TFEU accepts that some practices that appear to be anticompetitive, and therefore a breach of Article 101(1), are good for competition if they allow greater efficiency and technical progress to be made, provided that customers are able to benefit from these improvements to a fair extent; for example, through lower prices or more regular services, and any restrictions are indispensable to achieve the benefits, while not eliminating competition.

-While there is no ability for a liner shipping consortium to gain prior regulatory clearance in the European Union (unlike in certain other jurisdictions such as the United States), the Commission has not yet objected to the formation of one of the three major alliances that are currently operating (2M, Ocean Alliance and THE Alliance).
+Although there is no ability for a liner shipping consortium to gain prior regulatory clearance in the European Union (unlike in certain other jurisdictions, such as the United States), the Commission has not yet objected to the formation of one of the three major alliances that are currently operating (2M, Ocean Alliance and THE Alliance).

 ii Abuse of a dominant market position